Bethania Chapel, Dowlais

 John Hughes became the minister in 1833.
 Aged 33 at the time, he remained at Bethania for thirty years, the longest pastorate in the chapel's history.
 Hughes was a native of Capel Iwan in Carmarthenshire and had trained at the Neuaddlwyd Academy in Cardiganshire.
 A new chapel which could accommodate 1250 people was opened in 1838.
 By 1848 Bethania had a Sunday School attended by 600 adults and children.
 During Hughes's pastorate a new branch of Bethania was opened at Gwernllwyn, Dowlais.

 On 13 and 14 July 1868, John Evans, a student from Brecon College, was ordained minister at Bethania.

-Peter Price was ordained minister at Bethania in 1904 and proved to be an vocal critic of the 1904–05 Religious Revival.
+Peter Price was ordained minister at Bethania in 1904 and proved to be a vocal critic of the 1904–05 Religious Revival.
 Price departed from Bethania in 1910 in acrimonious circumstances.

 The chapel closed in 1998 and the building is now used by an evangelical congregation.